infosecn1nja/Red-Teaming-Toolkit/README.md

 * **LethalHTA** Lateral Movement technique using DCOM and HTA. https://github.com/codewhitesec/LethalHTA
 * **Invoke-PowerThIEf** an Internet Explorer Post Exploitation library. https://github.com/nettitude/Invoke-PowerThIEf
 * **RedSnarf** is a pen-testing / red-teaming tool for Windows environments. https://github.com/nccgroup/redsnarf
+* **HoneypotBuster** Microsoft PowerShell module designed for red teams that can be used to find honeypots and honeytokens in the network or at the host. https://github.com/JavelinNetworks/HoneypotBuster

 ## Establish Foothold
 * **Tunna** is a set of tools which will wrap and tunnel any TCP communication over HTTP.
 It can be used to bypass network restrictions in fully firewalled environments. https://github.com/SECFORCE/Tunna